libktx/ktx/actors/README.md

 - Global actions can be added and removed from `Stage` with `+=` and `-=` operators.
 - Actions can be added and removed to individual `Actor` instances with `+=` and `-=` operators.
 - `Action.then` *infix* extension function allows easy creation of action sequences with pleasant syntax.
+Either wraps the two actions in a SequenceAction, or if the left action is already a SequenceAction, adds the right action to it so long chains result in a single SequenceAction.
 - `Action.along` *infix* extension function allows easy creation of parallel actions with pleasant syntax.
+Either wraps the two actions in a SequenceAction, or if the left action is already a ParallelAction, adds the right action to it so long chains result in a single ParallelAction.
-- `+` operator can be used to create action sequences (alternative non-mutating version of `then`).
+- `+` operator can be used to create action sequences (alternative to `then`).
+The operator is non-mutating, so it wraps the two actions every time.
+For long chains, the `then` function may be preferred to avoid creating multiple nested SequenceActions.
-- `/` operator can be used combine actions in parallel (alternative non-mutating version of `along`).
+- `/` operator can be used combine actions in parallel (alternative to `along`).
+The operator is non-mutating, so it wraps the two actions every time.
+For long chains, the `along` function may be preferred to avoid creating multiple nested ParallelActions.
-- `+=` operator allows to add an action to an existing `SequenceAction` or `ParallelAction`.
+- `+=` operator adds an action to an existing `SequenceAction` or `ParallelAction`.

 #### Widgets